shlomif/why-openly-bipolar-people-should-not-be-medicated/README.md

 if it sounded logical that I could hear what other people could tell me when I had it and I snapped out of the mania.

-I was treated with harmful drugs that had many side effects, and did not prevent future hypomanias or other mood swings.
+I have been treated with harmful drugs that had many side effects, and did not prevent future hypomanias or other mood swings.
 Furthermore, my hypomanias were incredibly productive for me resulting in stuff I placed on [my homesite](https://www.shlomifish.org/) - and on other social media sites, and which many similar minded hackers (both male and female) enjoyed,